h5py/h5py/docs/refs.rst

     >>> subset = myds[regref]

-There is one complication; since HDF5 region references don't express shapes the same way as NumPy does, the data returned will be "flattened" into a 1-D array:

-    >>> subset.shape
-    (50,)

-This is similar to the behavior of NumPy's fancy indexing, which returns a 1D array for selections which don't conform to a regular grid.
+For selections which don't conform to a regular grid, h5py copies the behavior of NumPy's fancy indexing, which returns a 1D array.
+Note that for h5py release before 2.2, h5py always returns a 1D array.

 In addition to storing a selection, region references inherit from object references, and can be used anywhere an object reference is accepted.
 In this